Somatropin, mammalian derived (injection route, subcutaneous route)

 Precautions

-It is very important that your doctor check you or your child at regular visits for any problems or unwanted effects that may be caused by this medicine.
+If you will be taking this medicine for a long time, it is very important that your doctor check your or your child's progress at regular visits.
+Blood and urine tests may be needed to check for any problems or unwanted effects that may be caused by this medicine.

-This medicine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.
+This medicine may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, or throat, trouble breathing, or chest pain after receiving the medicine.

 This medicine may cause a dislocation in the hip bone, especially in patients with growth hormone deficiency or Turner syndrome.
 Check with your doctor right away if you or your child has a limp or pain in the hip or knee.